Clean Vehicles & Air Quality

 The Working Group addresses major challenges related to air quality and current developments in the field of clean and sustainable transportation within our cities.

-Through the Working Group, POLIS partners with the European Commission’s Sustainable Transport Forum, Platform for Electromobility, the Advisory Group on Vehicle Emission Standards (AGVES), the Zero Pollution Stakeholder Platform and the 2Zero public-private partnership as an associate member.
+Through the Working Group, POLIS brings the voice of cities and regions to several expert groups that shape the EU policy like the European Commission’s Sustainable Transport Forum, the Platform for Electromobility, the Zero Pollution Stakeholder Platform and the 2Zero public-private partnership as an associate member.

 In order to provide appropriate charging infrastructure, the number of charging stations available across Europe is increasing at a rapid pace.
 By 2030, electric vehicle-related energy demand is anticipated to be between 130 and 195 terawatt hours in the European Union.
 Image: Andrew Roberts/Unsplash